jobs

 The Position

-NCYL is seeking graduate students in law or policy to support its work in the summer of 2026.
-We have positions available on the following teams:
+NCYL is inviting graduate students in law or policy to learn and have the opportunity to support its work in the summer of 2026.
+We have learning opportunities available on the following teams:

 • Education Team: law students, policy students